feliciahsieh/holbertonschool-higher_level_programming/README.md

 # Higher-level programming - Python

 ## Welcome
 Thanks for visiting my programming projects.
-It is written in Python
+Projects are written in Python, mySQL, and Javascript

 ## Table of Contents
 * [About](#about)